xzuzui/xzuzui/README.md

-"ou dont know how long i could stare at your picture, and wish that it was me.
+"you dont know how long i could stare at your picture, and wish that it was me.
 I guess it’s different cause you love him, but i’ve got an interactive, sick and twisted imagination, but that’s gotta count for something?"
 -TV GIRL